Overview

 3) Compare Multiple Options

 Premiums and features of term insurance for senior citizens vary widely across insurers.
 Always compare quotes before committing.
 Do not just go for the cheapest plan.
 A good practice is to balance affordability with benefits to ensure you are adequately protected.
-You can also use the comparison tool on our website to evaluate different policies side by side before making a final decision.
+You can also use the term insurance comparison tool on our website to evaluate different policies side by side before making a final decision.

 4) Do Not Hide Medical History

-This is critical and cannot be stressed enough.
 Do not hide any medical condition, past surgery, ongoing medication, or family medical history.
 Non-disclosure is one of the major reasons for claim rejections.
 And at 60+, insurers will investigate claims more thoroughly.
 If they find that you failed to disclose a condition at the time of buying the policy, they can, and will, reject your claim.

 Why Choose Ditto for Term Insurance?